sourcebots/docs/content/kit/power-board.md

 be used to power other devices.
 These are enabled when your robot code is started.

-The 5V connectors can be used to connect low-current devices that take 5V inputs, such as the Raspberry Pi and the servo shield.
+There are two 5V connectors that can be used to connect low-current devices that take 5V inputs, such as the Raspberry Pi and the servo shield.

 There is also a Micro USB B connector which should be used to connect the Raspberry Pi for control of the power board.